nicokruger/telecoms-churn-prediction/README.md

 ## Usage

 A script is provided, inference.js.
-Open the file and change the <b>endpointName</b> and <b>region</b> according to your step.
+Open the file and change the <b>endpointName</b> and <b>region</b> according to your deployment.

+  // Change your endpoint name here const endpointName = '<enter your model endpoint name here>'

+  // Setup the region in which you deployed your Model Package here if it is not
+  // the default region for your account, uncomment the line and replace the region.
+  // AWS.config.region = 'eu-west-1';

 Then run the following command:

     node inference.js